Myanmar police fire to disperse protest, four hurt, one critical

 A man had a chest wound but was not in critical condition.
 It was not clear if he was hit with a bullet or rubber bullet, the doctor said.

-Suu Kyi’s party won a 2015 election but the transition to democracy was brought to a halt by the Feb.
-1 coup that ousted her government as it was preparing to begin its second term after her National League for Democracy (NLD) swept a Nov.
-8 election.

-The military cited election fraud as justification for its takeover.
-The electoral commission dismissed accusations of fraud.
+State-run MRTV news said a police truck had been destroyed at a demonstration in Mandalay, Myanmar’s second biggest city.
+It showed footage of the aftermath, including injured police.

+MRTV described the protests as being orchestrated by people who wanted to harm the nation’s stability and had acted aggressively.
+It made no mention of the coup or other demonstrations across the country.

-Earlier, witnesses said police fired guns into the air in Naypyitaw as a crowd refused to disperse.
-Police then fired water cannon at the protesters, who responded with stones, the witness said.
+Earlier, witnesses said police fired into the air in Naypyitaw as a crowd refused to disperse.
+They then blasted them with water cannon while the protesters responded with stones, a witness said.

-Video footage posted on social media apparently of the woman who was killed, showed her with some other protesters by what appeared to be a bus-stop shelter some distance from a row of riot police as a water cannon sprayed and several shots could be heard.
+Footage posted on social media apparently of the woman who was shot showed her with other protesters by what appeared to be a bus-stop shelter some distance from a row of riot police as a water cannon sprayed and several shots could be heard.

 He gave no time frame but the junta has said a state of emergency would last one year.

-State media signalled possible action against the protests on Monday when it said the public wanted rid of “wrongdoers”.

-Orders banning gatherings of more than four people and a curfew from 8 p.m. to 4 a.m. have been imposed on Yangon and Mandalay.

-A growing civil disobedience movement affecting hospitals, schools and government offices shows no sign of ending but the crowds in Yangon appeared smaller on Tuesday than the previous day.
+A civil disobedience movement affecting hospitals, schools and government offices shows no sign of ending but the crowds in Yangon, Myanmar’s former capital and commercial hub, appeared smaller on Tuesday than the previous day.

 “The main thing is we don’t want a coup,” said a 24-year-old woman protester in Yangon.
 “If we young people don’t come out who will?”